ekleiner/coredns/plugin/metadata/README.md

 ## Plugins

-Any plugin that implements the Metadataer interface will be called to get metadata information.
+Metadataer interface needs to be implemented by each plugin willing to provide metadata information for other plugins.
+It will be called by metadata and gather the information from all plugins in context.
+Note: this method should work quickly, because it is called for every request from the metadata plugin.
 If **ZONES** is specified then metadata add is limited by zones.
-Metadata is added to all context going through Metadataer if **ZONES** are not specified.
+Metadata is added to every context going through Metadataer if **ZONES** are not specified.

 ## Examples

 Enable metadata for all requests.
-Rewrite uses one of provided by default metadata variables.
+Rewrite uses one of the provided by default metadata variables.

 ~~~ corefile
 . {